Tamed loops: A way to obtain finite loop results without UV divergences: Introduction

 In quantum field theory, Feynman diagrams are used to describe perturbative contributions to the transition amplitudes of particle interactions, including tree and loop diagrams.
 For a loop diagram, the four-momentum of particles in the loop is not uniquely determined by the conservation of energy and momentum, and there is a free momentum $k^\mu$ in the loop.
 All possibilities contribute equally, and the evaluation is often ultraviolet (UV) divergence when we directly integrate over all possible $k^\mu$ that could travel around the loop.
 Hence, infinities from loop integrals at large energy and momentum regions ($k^\mu \to \infty$) indicate that constructions of loop contributions need further improvement \cite{DiracTheEO}.

 The actual physics is obscured by infinities.
 How to make sense of infinities and get physical quantities when evaluating loop integrations?
-The first step of a paradigm approach is to make divergences mathematically expressed through regularization, followed by canceling divergences by renormalization with counterterms introduced.
+The first step of a paradigm approach is to make UV divergences mathematically expressed through regularization, followed by canceling UV divergences by renormalization with counterterms introduced.
 In Pauli-Villars regularization \cite{Pauli:1949zm}, massive fictitious particles are involved to cancel out divergences at large momenta.
 A popular method is dimensional regularization \cite{tHooft:1972tcz}, and a fictitious fractional number of spacetime dimensions is introduced into the integral (see e.g. Refs. \cite{Hadamard1932,Wilson:1974sk,Callan:1970yg,Symanzik:1970rt,Freedman:1991tk,tHooft:2004bkn,Liu:2022mfb,Mooij:2021ojy} for more methods).
-In the scheme of regularization followed by renormalization, the actual physics is extracted from infinities via $\infty - \infty =$ finite physical results with UV divergences mathematically expressed.
+In the scheme of regularization followed by renormalization, the actual physics is extracted from infinities via $\infty - \infty =$ finite physical results.
 With this method, for example, the electron anomalous magnetic moment predicted by the standard model (SM) \cite{Aoyama:2012wj,Laporta:2017okg,Aoyama:2017uqe,Volkov:2019phy} agrees with the value measured by experiments \cite{Parker:2018vye,Morel:2020dww,Fan:2022eto} at an accuracy of $10^{-12}$.

-There are generally two types of UV divergences, i.e., logarithmic divergence and power-law divergence.
-Despite the comparative success of the regularization and renormalization procedure, the feeling remains that there ought to be a more economic way to acquire loop contributions.
+There are two types of UV divergences, i.e., logarithmic divergence and power-law divergence.
+Despite the success of the regularization and renormalization procedure for logarithmic divergences, the feeling remains that there ought to be an economic way to acquire loop contributions.
 If we believe physical contributions from loops are finite, then an open question is how to find an appropriate way to directly obtain physically finite results without UV divergences.
 This is of our concern in this paper.
-A new method is explored here to obtain finite loop contributions without UV divergences, and applications of the method in specific processes are discussed.
+A new method is explored here to derive finite loop contributions without UV divergences, and applications of the method are discussed.